-"The tools of conquest do not necessarily come with bombs, and explosions, and fallout.
+"The tools of conquest do not necessarily come with bombs and explosions and fallout.
 There are weapons that are simply thoughts, ideas, prejudices, to be found only in the minds of men.
-For the record, predjudices can kill and suspicion can destroy.
-A thoughtless, freightened search for a scapegoat has a fallout all its own for the children yet unborn.
-And the pity of it is, is that these things can not be confined to the Twighlight Zone."
+For the record, prejudices can kill and suspicion can destroy.
+A thoughtless, frightened search for a scapegoat has a fallout all its own for the children yet unborn.
+And the pity of it is, is that these things can not be confined to the Twilight Zone."

-Scif-fi aficionados and casual couch surfers alike remember the other-worldly, high pitched chords and surreal imagery that introduced each episode of the Twilight Zone.
-Each episode was prefaced by Rod Serling who would step into the foreground and expound the human condition and the strangeness of his fabricated world.
+Each episode was prefaced by Rod Serling, who would step into the foreground and expound the human condition and the strangeness of his fabricated world.
 Before hosting the famed television show and his script-writing career even began, Serling spent three years in the U.S. Army in the 11th Airborne Division.